saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 }
 ```

-In the code above, we define a primitive which we then pass to a function.
-Here, the `Copy` trait ensures that the value is copied into the function.
-After the function completes, we print the variables we defined to screen.
+In the code above, we define an `i32` which we then pass to a function.
+Here, the `Copy` trait ensures that the value of `i` is copied into the function.
+After the `copy_semantics` function completes, `i` still exists and print the variable to screen.
 This code will run without any errors.

 The following illustrates the move semantics using a struct: